ashishsamarth/Cloud/Azure/Important-Notes/Machine-Learning.md

     a.
 Supervised Learning  :
         In this technique, the algoithms make predictions based on a set of labeled examples that you provide.
-This technique is useful when you know, what the outcome should look like
+This technique is useful when you know, what the outcome should look like.
+        You use supervised learning where you already have existing data that contains both the features and the label.

         Example: You provide a dataset that includes city populations by the year for the past 100 years, and you want to know what the population of a specific city will be, four years from now.
 The outcome uses labels that are already